 The pilot program extends this support through professional learning events; and opportunities will be posted here as soon as they are available.

-We are proud to bring you our inaugural eSmart Media Literacy Lab Educator Summit, held online on Monday 22 March 2021.
+We are proud to bringing you our inaugural eSmart Media Literacy Lab Educator Summit soon.
 The summit will feature an exciting program of special guest speakers from academia, media industry and cultural institutions.

 Teachers will benefit from insightful talks and practical tips throughout the day on:

-Limited tickets will be available to eSmart Media Literacy Lab registered teachers in early February 2021 on a ‘first come first served’ basis.
-Look out for announcements on our social channels, and save the date for 22 March.
-We can’t wait to see you there!
+Limited tickets will be available to eSmart Media Literacy Lab registered teachers on a ‘first come first served’ basis.
+Look out on our social channels for updates on dates.

 We are inviting teachers to express interest in one of three two-hour workshops, delivered remotely to a class of up to 25 Year 10 students.